aini9027/f1-analytics-portfolio/README.md

 5. What is the impact of pitting under Safety Car vs. green flag conditions?

 ## 🗂️ Project Structure
+> All analysis code is available inside the `notebooks/` directory, with each step of the workflow clearly documented and reproducible.

 ```

 f1-analytics-portfolio/
 │
 ├─ data/                     # CSVs or API extracts (drivers, races, results, telemetry)